YuchanJung/AI-Instructor/README.md

 ## Model Training

-Once the dataset is ready, we utilize it to fine-tune the Gemma 2B model.
+Once the dataset is ready, we utilize it to fine-tune the `Gemma-2B model`.
 This allows the Q&A bot (AI Instructor) to respond to user questions about machine learning, based on the content from the lectures.

-**Training procedure**
+### Training Process Overview

+The fine-tuning process was performed on the `Gemma-2B model` using Hugging Face's Trainer API.
+The model was trained for `3 epochs`, with the batch size set to 1 for a more focused training on individual Q&A pairs.
+The training arguments included:
+- **Output Directory**: All model checkpoints and outputs were saved in the specified directory.
+- **Learning Rate**: Set to 5e-5, a common rate for fine-tuning large models.
+- **Epochs**: Trained over 3 epochs to ensure convergence without overfitting.
+- **Logging**: To monitor the training process, loss values were logged every 100 steps.
+- **Saving Checkpoints**: The model's state was saved every 500 steps, keeping a maximum of two checkpoints to manage memory efficiently.

+### Code
 ```python
 def fine_tune_model(model, dataset, tokenizer, output_dir="./results", epochs=3):
     training_args = TrainingArguments(